rust-lang/book/src/ch06-02-match.md

 execution.

-Since we're already talking about coins, let's use them for an example using `match`!
+Since we're already talking about coins, let's use them for an example using `match`.
 We can write a function that can take an unknown American coin and, in a similar way as the coin counting machine, determine which coin it is and return its value in cents: